 Dr. David C. Allen is a board-certified urologist in Athens, GA and founded The Urology Clinic in 1984.
 Dr. Allen has over 35 years of experience in urologic oncology and continues to help patients in the Athens area by diagnosing and treating bladder cancer.
 If you’re experiencing symptoms of bladder cancer in the Athens area, then Dr. Allen can help you, too!
 Don’t wait to speak to a urologist.
-Call our office at (706) 543-2718 today to schedule an appointment, or submit a request online using our secure form.
+Call our office at (706) 543-2718 today to schedule an appointment.

 What Are the Types of Bladder Cancer?